 What Foods Provide Short-Term Satiety?

-You may be surprised to learn that refined carbohydrates provide the greatest short-term satiety.
+You may be surprised that refined carbohydrates provide the greatest short-term satiety.
 These rapidly digesting foods raise your blood sugar and insulin quickly, causing your appetite to switch off.
-However, this only lasts a couple of hours until your glucose comes crashing down and you feel compelled to eat again to bring your glucose back into the normal range.
+However, this only lasts a couple of hours until your glucose comes crashing down, and you feel compelled to eat again to bring your glucose back into the normal range.
 Unfortunately, this blood sugar roller coaster leaves many people feeling like they are ‘‘addicted to food’.

 Foods containing a lot of fibre and water will also provide you with short-term satiety if you eat enough.
 Their sheer volume will stretch your stomach to the point you can’t eat more.